Team-Nando/.github/profile/README.md

 # Welcome to Team Nando's Public Repositories!

-Here you will find multiple repositories that can help you understand and develop advanced techniques to model and analyse distribution networks with distributed energy resources (DERs) such as residential solar PV, electric vehicles, etc.
+Here you will find multiple repositories that can help you understand and develop advanced techniques to model and analyse distribution networks with distributed energy resources (DERs) such as residential solar PV :sunny:, electric vehicles :electric_plug::car:, etc.
 These repositories are designed for power engineers, students, researchers, consultants, etc. They require some knowledge of coding (of course! :nerd_face:) but not too advanced :wink:.

 ## 1. Operating Envelope (OE) Algorithms